 What Is The VAT Threshold For Turnover?

-You must register for VAT if your VAT taxable turnover is more than £83,000 in a 12-month period, this is considered the VAT threshold.
+[Updated]: As of 2017, the VAT threshold is £85,000, and remains so in 2023. this is considered the VAT threshold.
 You VAT taxable turnover is the total of everything that isn’t VAT exempt.
 This could include:

 - Goods you hired or loaned to customers